skillmonster/laoitdev-standard/README.md

   - [Datejs](https://day.js.org/docs/en/installation/installation) or [Moment](https://momentjs.com/)
   - [validatejs](https://validatejs.org/) provides a declarative way of validating javascript objects
   - [Purecss](https://purecss.io/) is set of small, responsive CSS modules that you can use in every web project.
+  - [React Router](https://reactrouter.com/web/guides/quick-start) is a collection of navigational components that compose declaratively with application

 ## Structure
 Sample starter project\